-A college degree is a qualification awarded to a student upon successful completion of a course of study in higher education, usually at a college or university.
-This qualification is often referred to as a bachelor's degree.
-For those without a degree, ASA will accept four hundred fifty (450) classroom hours of formal post-high school education as equivalent to one (1) year of college.

-Attach to this application all appropriate documentation to support your equivalency as described below:

-1. College/university courses completed (attach transcripts with grades) years 2.
+Name of Candidate A college degree is a qualification awarded to a student upon successful completion of a cohigher education, usually at a college or university.
+This qualification is often referred to as a bar For those without a degree, ASA will accept four hundred fifty (450) classroom hours of formal education as equivalent to one (1) year of college. achelor's degree.
+Attach to this application all appropriate documentation to support your equivalency as describ ped below: 1.
+College/university courses completed (attach transcripts with grades) years 2.
 Professional designations earned (need not be related to the appraisal profession) years 3.
 Seminars, courses, conferences, institutes, lectures, attended (need not be related to the appraisal profession) hours 4.
 Articles, papers and/or books published hours 5.
 Two (2) years of appraisal review experience may be credited as one (1) year of college over and above the experience requirement of two (2) years for Accredited Member or five (5) years for Accredited Senior Appraiser years 6.
 Business/work experience that is not appraisal/valuation related may be credited toward degree equivalency.
-The same is true for teaching, administrative or supervisory positions (other than those for appraisal functions), personal property acquisition and retailing, museum or gallerysupervision, etc. Such experience may be credited as follows: two (2) years of work experience = one (1) year of degree equivalency years

-I hereby certify the above equivalencies are a true and correct representation of my applicable education and experience.
-Iunderstand that any misrepresentation may result in the denial of my application for accreditation and other appropriate disciplinary actions under ASA's constitution, bylaws and administrative rules.
+The same is true for teaching, administrative or supervisory positions (other than those for appraisal functions), personal property acquisition and retailing, museum or gallerysupervision, etc. Such experience may be credited as follows: two (2) years of work experience = one (1) year of degree equivalency years I hereby certify the above equivalencies are a true and correct representation of my applicable education lunderstand that any misrepresentation may result in the denial of my application for accreditation and disciplinary actions under ASA's constitution, bylaws and administrative rules.
+Signature of Candidate Date